pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * Publish site using [sbt-site](https://www.scala-sbt.org/sbt-site/publishing.html) and sbt-s3
   * Figure out better way to reference images

+* Fix `BayesianNetwork` visualization
 * Fix axle-awt warnings during test
 * Fix "NSWindow drag regions should only be invalidated on the Main Thread!
 This will throw an exception in the future." warning during axle-jogl test

+* Use sbt-ci-release (rm sbt-release)
+* Use sbt-sonatype?
+* Use github to build and publish artifacts?
 * Release and publish site

 ## 0.5.1 (Summer 2020)